InfuseAI/primehub-site/docs/job-submission.md

 |`Timing`|The duration of the running job.|
 |`Action`|The action buttons, `Cancel`, `Rerun`, `Clone`.|

-+ `Create Job` button: Click the button to create the job.
++ `New Job` button: Click the button to create the job.

 + `Refresh` button: Click the button to refresh the list.